How To Prepare For Higher Mortgage Rates

 By taking advantage of the low rate period, you would save tons of money in interest and potentially the taxes on this interest since the money you are using to pay your mortgage is after tax money.

 Example: You have a 200k mortgage with an amortization period of 25 years and a 5% interest rate.
 You decide to pay a lump sum of 20k for 3 years in a row.
 The end result is reducing the amount of time by 10 years and saving 84k in interest payments.
 You can contribute those 84k to your RRSP and recover their taxes or use this money for anything you wish.
 Anything you do with this money is better than giving it for free to the banks.
-You can run your own scenario using the following mortgage calculator.
+You can run your own scenario using a mortgage calculator.

 For those who would argue for investing the lump sum payments instead will agree that the sense of security provided by lowering or closing the mortgage off is priceless.
 It’s also nice to know that your house is a piggy bank worth tens of thousands of dollars as a plan B.

 If you fear for your job security or cannot afford to divert lump sums on your mortgage, it is best to stick with a fixed rate.
 If you still decide to go with a variable rate keep in mind that higher mortgage payments later on will increasingly limit your free cash flow and your ability to carry other debts.
+Whichever type of mortgage you choose to go with, compare mortgage rates before signing up.

 I strongly encourage you to throw lump sum payments at your mortgage whether you have a variable or a fixed rate.
 It’s a win win situation.